-Article 23A - Bridging programme for professional education graduates
+Article 28A - Bridging programme for professional education graduates

-- 1. Students with a bachelor's degree (HBO diploma) from a Dutch institute of professional education in Electrical Engineering can gain access to the Master's degree programmes in Electrical Engineering via a bridging programme. - Depending on the track chosen and the prior education of a student, the respective admissions committees can require additional compulsory homologation courses to be followed as part of the master's programme. - 3.
-The bridging programme is comprised of the following study units, where the track-specific courses are compulsory for the students that will enrol in the given track:
+1. Students with a bachelor's degree (HBO diploma) from a Dutch university of applied sciences in Electrical Engineering can gain access to the Master's degree programmes in Electrical Engineering via a bridging programme.